Total Ankle Replacement

 preserves motion at the ankle and allows improved function.
 The motion of the ankle implant also provides a protective function for the remaining joints in the foot, which can develop arthritis due to increased stress of a fused ankle.
 Patients that have their ankle fused will nearly always develop arthritis in these adjacent foot joints within 7-10 years after fusion.

-Dr. Christensen has significant expertise in this area, having performed ankle joint replacements since 2003.
+Dr. Jeffrey Christensen has significant expertise in this area, having performed ankle joint replacements since 2003.
 He was the first surgeon in the Seattle area to place the STAR total ankle.
-Dr. Christensen has performed over 400 total ankle surgeries and is heavily involved with teaching total ankle surgery to surgeons and lecturing at national and regional meetings.
+Dr. Christensen has performed over 600 total ankle surgeries and is heavily involved in teaching total ankle surgery to surgeons and lecturing at national and regional meetings.
 He also has published and is actively performing research on total ankle replacement and ankle arthritis.

 The main advantage of an ankle prothesis is the preservation of motion at the ankle.
 This is important for walking, hiking, bending, and climbing stairs.
 The ideal person for ankle replacement is someone with end-stage arthritis, over 50 years of age, not involved in strenuous activities, and not too heavy.
 After surgery, patients can walk, climb, hike, swim and bike.
 Activities that are to be avoided include: running, court sports, jumping, or heavy labor that includes lifting.
 Patients with advanced diabetes, poor bone quality or poor circulation are not good candidates for this surgery.

 The surgery usually involves 1 night in the hosptial.
 The post-operative course involves close monitoring at the clinic.
 Range of motion can be initiated after the incision is healed.
 Weightbearing is delayed until bone stabilization has been completed which takes about 4-6 weeks.